hvaandres/PcapAnalyzer/README.md

 - FilterUtility: Efficiently filter and sort pcap files based on specific criteria.

 - ExtractionWizard: Extract files, data, or metadata from pcap captures.

+# Getting the API Keys

+## OpenAI API Key

+- Visit OpenAI's website and create an account if you don't already have one.
+- After signing in, go to the API Keys page in your OpenAI dashboard.
+- Click on Create new secret key to generate your API key.
+- Save this key securely, and add it to your .env file with the variable name OPENAI_API_KEY.

+## GEMINI API Key

+- Go to Google Cloud Console.
+- Create a new project or select an existing one.
+- Navigate to the API & Services section, and then to Credentials.
+- Create a new API key or use an existing one, and make sure to enable the Gemini API service.
+- Add the key to your .env file under the variable name GEMINI_API_KEY.

 ## Contributing:
 Contributions to PcapAnalyzer are welcome!
 Feel free to submit bug reports, feature requests, or even pull requests to enhance the functionality of this pcap analysis toolkit.